Mansfield and Sutton Astronomical Society holds a number of public open evenings each year during the Autumn and Winter months.

 Entrance £5.00 adults / £1.00 under 16s.
 (Under 16s must be accompanied by an adult).

 No advance booking.

-Car parking space at the observatory is limited and there are no areas for parking nearby.
+Car parking space at the Observatory is limited.
+However, you may be redirected to an "overflow" area.
 Entry to the car park will be on a first come, first served basis.
-Unless you have a special reason for coming early it is usually better to arrive after 9.00 p.m. when car parking often eases; entry carries on throughout the evening so by arriving later you do not miss anything (however, please be aware that on cloudy, windy, wet nights we may only have a few visitors and therefore close early).
+Unless you have a special reason for coming early it is usually better to arrive after 9.00 p.m. when car parking often eases.
+Entry carries on throughout the evening so by arriving later you do not miss anything (however, please be aware that on cloudy, windy or wet nights, we may only have a few visitors and therefore close early).

-Please be aware that due to the popularity of the event, especially on clear nights, there is a possibility that even if you arrive early before the gates open, you may have to wait a couple of hours before being admitted to the main telescope and talk.
-However, if this does happen, please visit our other activities first.
+Please be aware that due to the popularity of the event, especially on clear nights, there is a possibility that even if you arrive early before the gates open, you may have to wait some time before being admitted to the main telescope and other activities within the Observatory building.
+However, if this does happen, please visit our external activities first.

-We do not have a specific finish time; we will continue to accept new visitors and run all our activities and displays until the last people enter the building for their talk and tour.
-Our outside activities could include:
+We do not have a specific finish time.
+We will continue to accept new visitors and run all our activities and displays until the last people arrive and depart .
+Our activities include:

-- View the moon and other astronomical objects through a variety of smaller telescopes owned by the society or our members (weather permitting).
+- Viewing the Moon and other astronomical objects through our main telescope and a variety of smaller telescopes owned by the society or our members (weather permitting).